The first reference to this conspiracy theory that I can find, and a driving force behind its spread, is a website called Charting Stocks.

 But Charting Stocks discovered, it says, that the three Twitter accounts were not Iranian.
 From this discovery, the author reached the conclusion that there was proof that "Right-wing Israeli interests are engaged in an all out Twitter attack with hopes of delegitimizing the Iranian election and causing political instability within Iran."

 Were these legitimate Iranian people or the works of a propaganda machine?
 I became curious and decided to investigate the origins of the information.
 In doing so, I narrowed it down to a handful of people who have accounted for 30,000 Iran related tweets in the past few days.
-Each of them had some striking similarities -
+Each of them had some striking similarities -This line of reasoning, as others have pointed out, makes no sense.
+Of course anyone concerned with election fraud in Iran likely would open a Twitter account devoted to that subject the day after the election.
+Such Twitterers were obsessed with Iran just like everyone else on the internet, so they were not unique.

 1. They each created their twitter accounts on Saturday June 13th.